graphery/graphane-doc/src/guide/svg/07-Reuse-elements.md

 ## use

-The `use` element allows reusing elements into the SVG.
+The `use` element allows reusing elements into the $.svg.
 There are specific configuration with attributes `x`, `y`, `width`, `height`, etc. The `href` enables the reference on the element to be reused.